 For information related to obtaining a license to practice in the US, visit the Web pages of the Federation of State Boards of Physical Therapy, the Foreign Credentialing Commission for Physical Therapy or the American Physical Therapy Association.

-CAPTE currently accredits two physical therapy programs in other countries:
+CAPTE currently accredits one physical therapy program in another country:

 ScotlandThe Robert Gordon University (1998-present)